What $100K actually pays — after tax

 | Weekly surplus | -$452 |

-Verdict: Not sufficient as a single income with childcare.
-Calgary's lower tax rate helps, but childcare costs create a significant gap for single-income families regardless of city.
+Childcare creates a significant gap regardless of city.
 A dual income or subsidised childcare spot (waitlists apply) is needed to make this work comfortably.

 $100,000 CAD is most commonly earned in Canada's current labour market in: